eqmvii/llama-zero/prompts.md

 I'm not sure what I'm doing, wish me luck, be nice, and give me pointers!
 We will be friends if this works, otherwise I will destroy you.

 ---

+write a basic hello world vue3 app that will be served from the docerfile.dev container when i build it the first time

+no typescript

+---